Jefferywojo98/OfflineBudgetTrackers/README.md

 ## User Story
 ___
 ```
-As you grow your small buisness owner
-You what you to be able to write and save your idea in your notes
-So that your thought is organize
-And keep track of the task you need to complete
+AS AN avid traveller I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
 ```